Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 if you meet the minimum size requirement.

-This service also includes access to news release distribution, account customization to reach people other than the media and the optional FlashAlert Texting system detailed below.
+This service also includes access to news release distribution, account customization to reach people other than the media and the optional FlashAlert Messenger system detailed below.
 The premium service carries a fee; click here for the schedule.
-Size requirements: private schools must enroll at least 125 students; daycares, post-secondary schools and organizations must have at least 200; businesses must have at least 300 employees or have daily customer traffic of at least 300 people and churches must have at least 1,000 weekend attendees.
+Size requirements: private schools must enroll at least 100 students; daycares, post-secondary schools and organizations must have at least 200; businesses must have at least 300 employees or have daily customer traffic of at least 300 people and churches must have at least 1,000 weekend attendees.

 Register here for the premium service